GediminasZukas/udemy-ruby-on-rails-course/README.md

 # README

-Video to watch in udemy: 71.
-How to Implement a Custom Action in Rails via a Button Click - Part 2 of 2
+Video to watch in udemy: 74.
+Deep Dive: Rails Routing and Data Flow - Part 2 of 3

 ## Running the project